huan/listag/README.md

 ]
 ```

-If we want to get the value of whose name is 'tom', we have to use a filter:
+If we want to get the value out whose name is 'tom', we have to use filter:

 ```javascript
 const filteredList = List.filter(v => {